POeticPotatoes/Truffle/README.md

 # Truffle Library
 Truffle is a lightweight SQL management library written on top of `ASP.net` that aims to simplify interactions between a backend API and its SQL Databases.
-Programs written with this library are similar to Java Spring in that they follow a Modelling framework with the use of `Annotations` to represent tables, columns and fields.
+Programs written with this library are similar to Java Spring in that they follow a Modelling framework with the use of Attributes to represent tables, columns and fields.

 ## Table of Contents
 * [Introduction](#introduction)